 In this tutorial we'll see different ways of conditional rendering in React.
-Condition rendering is the ability to show different sections of code based on whether the condition is true or false.
+Conditional rendering is the ability to show different sections of code based on whether the condition is true or false.
 In terms of React where UI is rendered, it means rendering different elements or components based on a condition.

 Conditional rendering in React